shinyhealthtools/medmodr/README.md

 MedModr is a free, browser-based, open-source application for mediation, moderation, and conditional process analysis, developed by Mudasir Mohammed Ibrahim, a registered nurse and health researcher at Tamale Teaching Hospital, Ghana.
 The software was created to address the limited access to affordable statistical tools for advanced modeling, particularly in resource-constrained settings.

-While the PROCESS macro remains a widely used approach for mediation and moderation analysis, its use often depends on commercial SPSS or SAS licenses, and R-based alternatives require programming expertise.
-These barriers can limit access for researchers, students, clinicians, and independent scholars.
+While the PROCESS macro remains a widely used tool for mediation and moderation analysis, its use often depends on commercial SPSS or SAS licenses, and R-based alternatives typically require programming expertise.
+These barriers can limit access for early-career researchers, students, clinicians, and independent scholars who have limited funding or technical support.

 MedModr provides an accessible alternative by offering a no-cost, browser-based platform that requires no installation, licensing, or coding skills.
 All analyses are performed locally within the user's browser, ensuring data privacy and security.